apache/druid/docs/do-not-merge.md

 In addition, Druid now returns a null value for Boolean comparisons like `True && NULL`.

 If you don't explicitly configure this property in `runtime.properties`, clusters now use LONG types for any ingested boolean values and in the output of boolean functions for transformations and query time operations.

-This change may impact your query results.
 For more information, see [SQL compatibility in the upgrade notes](#sql-compatibility-1).

 [#14734](https://github.com/apache/druid/pull/14734)